kenorb-contrib/GuzzleHttpMock/README.md

 A mock library for verifying requests made with the [Guzzle Http Client](http://guzzle.readthedocs.org/), and mocking responses.

-This is a fork of the [original version](https://github.com/aerisweather/GuzzleHttpMock) with some minor changes.
+This is a fork of the [original version](https://github.com/aerisweather/GuzzleHttpMock).
+This version was changed to support Guzzle 6 and did receive some other minor changes.

 - - -